mrgb7/playground/internal/plugins/README_FACTORY_PLUGINS.md

 - **Adaptive Installation**: Uses ArgoCD installer when available, falls back to Helm
 - **Unified Interface**: Provides a consistent experience regardless of the underlying installer
 - **Graceful Fallback**: Automatically falls back to Helm if ArgoCD installation fails
+- **GitOps Integration**: Creates and manages ArgoCD applications via REST API when ArgoCD is available

 ## Architecture